valkyrnstudios/TankBuddy/README.md

   - Rewrite using Ace3
   - Initial 2.5.1 support
   - Due to [CancelUnitBuff](https://wowpedia.fandom.com/wiki/API_CancelUnitBuff) `protected` status, TankBuddy can no longer automatically remove buffs and auras while in combat
+  - Due to [SendChatMessage](https://wowpedia.fandom.com/wiki/API_SendChatMessage) limitations, say, yell, and channels are no longer supported

 ## Previous versions